openstack/swift/doc/source/deployment_guide.rst

 file and directory configuration paths is not supported - if the configuration path is a file only that file will be parsed.

-The swift service management tool ``swift-init`` has adopted the convention of looking for ``/etc/swift/{type}-server.conf.d/`` if the file ``/etc/swift/{type}-server.conf`` file does not exist.
+The Swift service management tool ``swift-init`` has adopted the convention of looking for ``/etc/swift/{type}-server.conf.d/`` if the file ``/etc/swift/{type}-server.conf`` file does not exist.